 What is the average life expectancy of a system?

 Most systems last between 10 to 20 years.
-An authorized Air Quality Control service provider can provide a FREE estimate to help you determine the cost of a new system.
+A United Trades service provider can provide a FREE estimate to help you determine the cost of a new system.
 Often, a newer, more efficient system will save you money in the long run lower utility bills.

 Will a bigger system perform better?